EpicEricEE/typst-plugins/quick-maths/README.md

 # quick-maths
 A package for creating custom shorthands for math equations.

+> [!WARNING]
+> This repository has been archived.
+The package has been moved to the [EpicEricEE/typst-quick-maths](https://github.com/EpicEricEE/typst-quick-maths) repository.

 ## Usage
 The package comes with a single template function `shorthands` that takes one or more tuples of the form `(shorthand, replacement)`, where `shorthand` can be a string or content.